robb-j/http-tar-unpacker/README.md

 - Add unit tests
 - Add a GitHub actions example
 - Add a regex to only delete hex folders in the volume and/or add a prefix
+- Add option to keep the archive around

 ---